nanjizal/secrets4haxe/md/intro1.md

   }
 }
 ```
-we can inline methods, but we can't use the keyword on 'public var message( get, set ): String'.
+we can inline methods, but we can't use the keyword on ```public var message( get, set ): String;```.
-There are some other options if we only want to allow get or only set, we can use 'never'. 'default' can be used to save declaring some of the methods. 'null' and  '@:isVar'.
-These are covered in haxe manual.  https://haxe.org/manual/class-field-property-rules.html
+There are some other options if we only want to allow get or only set, we can use 'never'. 'default' can be used to save declaring some of the methods. 'null' and '@:isVar' are other options used, covered in haxe manual.  https://haxe.org/manual/class-field-property-rules.html